Important early broadside map and plan of the Battle of Bunker Hill and the area around Boston, published by Sayer & Bennett in London in 1775.

 Believed to have been based upon a letter from a June 25, 1775 letter from General Burgoyne to Lord Stanley (which Sayer & Bennett later published separately as a broadside), the map provides a dramatic account of the Battle, including an inset showing Charlestown under attack by British forces, with the town in flames as British warships bombard it from the water, and a British battery shelling the town from across the Charles River.

 The map is credited to "an American volunteer," and it is among the most accurate maps of the period from an American perspective.
-The movement of colonial troops to Boston, including Washington's army (through Lexington & Concord), the New Hampshire Rangers and a Connecticut Militia from the South, is outlined on the principal map with minute figures of troops, horses, and cannon.
-The vivid inset battle-plan of the action at Bunker Hill, based on John Norman's iconic engraving of the battle, shows Charlestown in flames.
+The movement of colonial troops to Boston, including Washington's army and the New Hampshire Rangers, is outlined on the principal map with minute figures of troops, horses, and cannon.
+The vivid inset battle-plan, based on John Norman's engraving, shows Charlestown in flames.